OpenVisualCloud/Media-Communications-Mesh/tests/validation/README.md

 - ability to mark the test cases as covering the requirements,
 - generation of logs/latest/report.csv with results, test commands and other result info.

-Project uses flake8, black and markdownlint as linters.
+Project uses flake8, black, isort and markdownlint as linters.
 All of these are available as VSCode extenstions.

 - pyproject.toml - black configuration
 - setup.cfg - flake8 configuration